harrysingh1991/tvh-m3u-generator/README.md

 - Channel List manual refresh button, for use after TVH server changes and to avoid waiting.

 IMPORTANT NOTE: A list is generated after the first time the playlist URL is called, and not when the container is started

-The playlist and epg are accessible from a web server via the machine's IP.
-The URL's also automatically change if the web server is accessed by a local dns name or proxy.

 Docker Compose Example: